PlasmaFlare/baba-modding-guide/references/parsing.md

 ```
 - Notice how the full sentence has some texts before and after the "baba is you" that are not valid in syntax.
 This is expected. `calculatesentences()` does not care about syntax.
 It only returns lists of horizontal or vertical adjacent text units.
 - The "width" parameter (the last entry of each word object), is always 1 for normal texts.
 If the `text name` is actually spelled out with letter texts, it is the number of the letter texts involved.
+- Notice how the `{<unitid>}` field of each word is in a table of its own?
+This might seem a bit cumbersome at first.
+However, if the `text name` is spelled in letter texts, the table becomes a list of unitids corresponding to the letter texts involved in spelling that word
+  - Ex: For `B A BA is Y O U`, the sentence would look like:
+    ```lua
+    {
+        {"baba", 0, {<unitid for B>, <unitid for A>, <unitid for BA>}, 3}, {"is",   1, {<unitid for is>}, 1},
+        {"you",  2, {<unitid for Y>, <unitid for O>, <unitid for U>}, 3}, -- Notice the last entry for each word represents the length of the list of unitids }
+    ```
+  - In general, when you see a text unitid inside its own table for no apparent reason, its because the table could have multiple text unitids that spell out the overall word.

 ### Implementation of `calculatesentences()`
 You can divide `calculatesentences()` into two phases